-Today most of us know jigsaw puzzles as playful items that possess a unique artistic beauty but what is their origin and how did they become something that people of all ages have loved throughout centuries?
+Today most of us know jigsaw puzzles as playful items that possess a unique artistic beauty but what is their origin and how did they turn into something that people of all ages have loved throughout centuries?

 Who Invented The Jigsaw Puzzle and Why

-Games that are good for the brain have been around for thousand of years but it was only in the 1760’s that John Spilsbury, a british mapmaker in Berkshire, invented the first commercial jigsaw puzzles.
-He created what he called ‘dissected maps’ by cutting wooden maps of the world into pieces and sold these to schools as a teaching tools.
-Teachers then used the cut up maps as a way to teach students geography by asking them to put the map together again.
+Games that are good for the brain have been around for thousand of years but it was only in the 1760’s that John Spilsbury, a british mapmaker in Berkshire, invented the first commercial jigsaw puzzle.
+He created what he called ‘dissected maps’ by cutting wooden maps of the world into pieces and sold these to schools as a teaching tool.
+Teachers used these cut up maps as a way to teach students geography by asking them to put the map together again.

 How Did Jigsaw Puzzles Get Their Name

-Over time, the use of the ‘dissected maps’ expanded into other teachable subjects and slowly more playful and aesthetic uses also became common.
-As the use expanded, so did the name slowly start changing.
-In the first expansion of use, 'dissected maps' became known as 'dissected puzzles'.
+Over time, the use of the ‘dissected maps’ expanded into other teachable subjects and slowly more playful and aesthetic use of them also became common.
+As its use expanded, the name slowly started changing.
+In the first expansion of use, 'dissected maps' became known simply as 'dissected puzzles'.

-It was only in the late 19th century that the term jigsaw puzzle was coined when the jigsaw was invented.
-Although a jigsaw has never been used to cut actual puzzles, the name jigsaw puzzle stuck and is now the name that most of us know today's playful puzzles by!
+It was only in the late 19th century when the jigsaw was invented that the term jigsaw puzzle was coined.
+Although a jigsaw has never been used to cut actual puzzles, the name jigsaw puzzle has stuck with us and is now the name that most of us know today's playful and aesthetic puzzles by.

 Jigsaw Puzzles and The Future

-It’s not only the name that has changed for the jigsaw puzzles during its long life but so has the use.
-For instance, did you know that the way we enjoy puzzles now, with beautifully printed boxes and posters, would have been considered cheating back in the day?
-That's because jigsaw puzzles were earlier only enjoyed as a guessing game, guessing both motif and piece position without the help of any visual aids.
+Having evolved and changed names, the jigsaw puzzle never fails to surprise us.
+For instance, did you know that the way we enjoy puzzles now, with aesthetic boxes and posters, would have been considered cheating back in the day?
+That's because jigsaw puzzles were earlier only enjoyed as a guessing game.
+A moment where participants had to guess both motif and piece position without the help of any visual aids.